Vargasavour Recipes

 Instructions

-• Bring a medium pot of water to a rolling boil over medium-high heat and stir in the salt.
+• Bring a medium pot of water to a rolling boil over medium-high heat and stir in 1 tablespoon salt.

-• Cook the fresh pasta for around 5 minutes, or until the pieces float to the surface.
+• Hold the dough disc over the boiling water and cut pieces directly into the pot with kitchen scissors.
+Cook the fresh pasta for about 5 minutes, or until the pasta pieces float to the surface.

-• Serve immediately and garnish with extra Parmesan shavings.
+• Serve immediately and finish with Parmesan shavings on top.

 Notes

-Cut Directly Over the Pot: Holding the dough disc and snipping it right into the boiling water makes the process quick and kind of fun.
+Cut the Dough Directly Over the Pot: Holding the dough over the boiling water makes this step much easier.
+I find that snipping the pasta straight into the pot keeps the process quick and simple.

 Nutrition